Axion gravitodynamics, Lense-Thirring effect, and gravitational waves: Introduction

-Axion Gravitodynamics is the theory of linearized gravity that contains the aforementioned gravitational theta term $\theta \vec{E}_{G}\cdot \vec{B}_{G}$, with the appearance of the gravitational field $\vec{E}_{G}=-\vec\nabla\Phi-\frac{1}{2}\dot{\vec{A}}$ and the gravitomagnetic field $\vec{B}_{G}=\vec{\nabla}\times\vec{A}$, in terms of the Newton and gravitomagnetic potentials $\Phi$ and $\vec{A}$ (we drop the subscript G in the notation of the fields from now on until the conclusion, since we will always refer to the gravitational and never to the electromagnetic ones).
+Axion Gravitodynamics is the theory of linearized gravity that contains the gravitational theta term $\theta \vec{E}_{G}\cdot \vec{B}_{G}$, with the appearance of the gravitational field $\vec{E}_{G}=-\vec\nabla\Phi-\frac{1}{2}\dot{\vec{A}}$ and the gravitomagnetic field $\vec{B}_{G}=\vec{\nabla}\times\vec{A}$, in terms of the Newton and gravitomagnetic potentials $\Phi$ and $\vec{A}$ (we drop the subscript G in the notation of the fields from now on until the conclusion, since we will always refer to the gravitational and never to the electromagnetic ones).
 Remarkably, this term has been used in the recent past to study the gravitational response of topological materials \cite{Nomura:2011hn,Furusaki:2012zf,Parrikar:2014usa,Liang2019TopologicalME}.
-Its nonlinear origin was proposed in Ref.~\cite{Chatzistavrakidis:2020wum} to be the teleparallel equivalent of general relativity with the Weitzenb\"ock connection, modified with the Nieh-Yan term \cite{Nieh:1981ww}, the quadratic in torsion topological invariant in four dimensions \cite{Li:1999ue,Chandia:1997hu}.
-It is worth noting here that the role of torsion in the gravitational response of materials is already implicit in Luttinger's study of thermal transport coefficients \cite{Luttinger:1964zz} (see also \cite{Gromov:2014vla} for further developments regarding torsion in condensed matter systems).
-On the other hand, the Nieh-Yan term has found numerous applications in recent years, for instance in modified Einstein-Cartan \cite{Shaposhnikov:2020frq} or teleparallel gravity \cite{Mielke:2009zz} and in cosmological scenarios \cite{Mielke:2006zp,Langvik:2020nrs} and moreover it is directly related to the Holst term that has played a pivotal role in loop quantum gravity \cite{Ashtekar:1986yd,Mercuri:2007ki,Mercuri:2009zi,Banerjee:2010yn,Taveras:2008yf}.
+Its nonlinear origin was proposed in~\cite{Chatzistavrakidis:2020wum} to be the teleparallel equivalent of General Relativity with the Weitzenb\"ock connection, modified with the Nieh-Yan term \cite{Nieh:1981ww}, the quadratic in torsion topological invariant in four dimensions \cite{Li:1999ue,Chandia:1997hu}.
+It is worth noting that the Nieh-Yan term has found numerous applications in recent years, for instance in modified Einstein-Cartan \cite{Shaposhnikov:2020frq} or teleparallel gravity \cite{Mielke:2009zz} and in cosmological scenarios \cite{Mielke:2006zp,Langvik:2020nrs} and moreover it is directly related to the Holst term that has played a pivotal role in loop quantum gravity \cite{Ashtekar:1986yd,Mercuri:2007ki,Mercuri:2009zi,Banerjee:2010yn,Taveras:2008yf}.

-Our purpose in this paper is to study the effect of axion gravitodynamics on the precession of gyroscopes (geodetic effect) and on the propagation of gravitational waves.
+Our purpose in this paper is to study the effect of axion gravitodynamics on the precession of gyroscopes and on the propagation of gravitational waves.
 In a similar spirit to the Peccei-Quinn mechanism in QCD, we promote the parameter $\theta$ to an axion-like field $\theta(t,\vec{x})$ \footnote{Torsional axions were also studied in Refs. \cite{Castillo-Felisola:2015ema,Hohmann:2020dgy}.}.
 This introduces a new dimensionful scale, essentially the decay constant of the axion-like field, which should be bounded by observations.